Missing Fort Bragg soldier now considered AWOL

 FORT BRAGG, N.C.
-(WTVD) --A Fort Bragg who went missing over the weekend is now considered AWOL but no foul play is suspected.
+(WTVD) --A Fort Bragg who went missing during the weekend is now considered AWOL but no foul play is suspected.

 Stay on top of breaking news stories with the ABC11 News App